CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 {{< youtube id="NW-UrDA5nq0" title="Unity ink painting effect rendering VR scene" >}}
 \
+You can find the playable build shown in the video [here](https://drive.google.com/drive/folders/1O-hnS8qAkfEFtwk0FRUm3RVPHHwUvIW8?usp=sharing).
+The game runs on Oculus Rift S, so if you don't have the VR headset I'm afraid you won't get the full experience.
+You can still use the spacebar to switch between scenes, which is a backdoor I left, but other interactions (moving, teleporting, picking up props, dialogue, etc.) are not available.

 Chinese brush painting rendering is the part where I spend the most effort.
 For the brush painting-only version, please check out my other video:

 {{< youtube id="YdPf6S08NT0" title="Unity ink painting effect rendering VR scene" >}}